varfco/help/nl_NL/admin.links.index.md

 You can create as many transaction links as you want, but they must be unique.
 You can only edit and delete the link descriptions you have created yourself.

-Als u meer wilt lezen over transactiekoppelingen, bekijk dan de [officiële documentatie over transactiekoppelingen](https://firefly-iii.readthedocs.io/en/latest/advanced/links.html).
+Als je meer wilt lezen over transactiekoppelingen, bekijk dan de [officiële documentatie over transactiekoppelingen](https://firefly-iii.readthedocs.io/en/latest/advanced/links.html).